 The 8 Best Backroads In Washington For A Long Scenic Drive

-There’s something about summertime that leaves us longing for a long, peaceful drive down a quiet road.
-That’s not always easy to come by in Washington, but there are still some backroads where you can cruise comfortably without being surrounded by tons of other cars.
+Anytime’s really an ideal time for a long, peaceful drive down a quiet, scenic road.
+Unfortunately, those quiet roads aren’t always easy to come by in Washington.
+There are still some backroads where you can cruise comfortably without being surrounded by tons of other cars.
 Here are eight of the best scenic drives in Washington that are definitely worth checking out.

 Put on your favorite playlist, find a quiet route, and hit the road.